grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Choose a Service

 In the query editor for a panel, after choosing your Azure Monitor data source, the first option is to choose a service.
-There are four options here:
+There are three options here:

-- `Metrics`
+- Metrics
-- `Logs`
+- Logs
-- `Azure Resource Graph`
+- Azure Resource Graph

 The query editor changes depending on which one you pick.
 Metrics is the default.

-Starting in Grafana 7.1, Insights Analytics replaced the former edit mode from within Application Insights.

 Starting in Grafana 7.4, the Azure Monitor query type was renamed to Metrics and Azure Logs Analytics was renamed to Logs.
+Starting in Grafana 8.0 Application Insights and Insights Analytics is unavailable for new panels, in favor of querying through Metrics and Logs.

 ## Query the Metrics service